meltano/meltano/docs/src/_concepts/plugins.md

 - [Environment variable](/guide/configuration#configuring-settings): `<BUNDLE>__UPDATE`, e.g. `DBT__UPDATE`
 - Default: `{}` (an empty object)

 A file bundle's `update` [extra](/guide/configuration#plugin-extras) holds an object mapping file paths (of files inside the bundle, relative to the project root) to booleans.
+[Glob](https://en.wikipedia.org/wiki/Glob_(programming)) patterns are supported to allow matching of multiple files with a single path.

-When a file path's value is `True`, the file is considered to be managed by the file bundle and updated automatically when [`meltano upgrade`](/reference/command-line-interface#upgrade) is run.
+When a file path's value is `True`, the matching files are considered to be managed by the file bundle and updated automatically when [`meltano upgrade`](/reference/command-line-interface#upgrade) is run.

 ##### How to use